syncfusion-content/maui-docs/MAUI/Picker/events.md

 ## Closing event

-The `Closing` event raises when the picker pop-up gets closing.
-You can stop the picker pop-up close action by setting the e.cancel to true.
+The "Closing" event is raised when the picker pop-up is closing.
+You can prevent the picker pop-up from closing by setting "e.cancel" to true.

 ## Closed event